arrow-kt/arrow-website/content/docs/learn/resilience/intro.md

 Most, if not all, of the systems we develop nowadays require the cooperation of other services, which may live in the same process, in the same machine, or may require some network communication.
-This creates a lot of potential different scenarios where things may fail. **Resilience** is the ability of your system to act in an organized way when those events occur.
+This creates a lot of different potential scenarios where things may fail. **Resilience** is the ability of your system to act in an organized way when those events occur.

 Your particular approach to resilience depends on multiple factors.
-Is it possible to try again that request?
+Is it possible to try that request again?
 Should the administrator be alerted if the detected error is fatal?
-Instead of predefined answers, Arrow aims to provide a set of **tools** which you can compose to specify your solution in a succinct and composable way.
+Instead of predefined answers, Arrow aims to provide a set of **tools** that you can compose to specify your solution in a concise and composable way.

 :::caution Arrow pre-1.2.0